 If we sweat to earn some money, we should be wiser spending it, not wasting it.

-Hard-earned money that is not picked from any trash-basket needs some economic wisdom, intelligence, some mind searching, and prioritizing before flaunting it on irrelevant items.
+Hard-earned money that is not picked from any trash basket needs some economic wisdom, intelligence, some mind searching, and prioritizing before flaunting it on irrelevant items.

 The economic interpretation of NEEDS and WANTS is very pertinent in this case.
 The interpretation rings a bell in my ears each time I need to spend my money.

 ‘Needs‘ are basic things that are required for our survival.
 Needs are essential, easy to meet and very limited in nature.
-‘Wants‘ stem out of personal craving, longing, desire for (probably irrelevant) things that have no direct bearing on our stable and healthy lifestyle.
+‘Wants’ stems out of personal craving, longing, desire for (probably irrelevant) things.
+No direct bearing on our stable and healthy lifestyle.
 Needs are satiable, not elastic.

 What are the Signs of Living Stingy?

 Check this!
-Spending requires careful planning before earning money, setting our personal economic budget right, getting our priorities right on a scale of preference, and not going outside our set target.
+Spending requires careful planning before earning money and setting our personal economic budget right.
+It is about getting our priorities right on a scale of preference, and not going outside our set target.